Skip to content

 {"CUSTOM_VENV_PATH":["/opt/awx_venvs"]}

-Actually the easiest is to just go to Setting -> System on the frontend and set it.
+Actually, the easiest route is to go to Settings -> System in the frontend and set it there.